joshbegley/nyt-latest/README.md

 `Jack Joshi, Jackson Janes and Adam Aaronson work as a unit.`\
 https://nytimes.com/2022/02/07/crosswords/daily-puzzle-2022-02-08.html?searchResultPosition=3

-**Donovan Carrillo is the first Mexican man to advance to the long program.**\
+**Donovan Carrillo is the first Mexican skater to advance to the long program.**\
-`He’s also the first Mexican man to skate at the Olympics in 30 years.`\
+`He’s also the first Mexican to skate at the Olympics in 30 years.`\
 https://nytimes.com/2022/02/07/sports/olympics/donovan-carrillo-olympics-mexico.html?searchResultPosition=4

 **South Korea is appealing the disqualification of two short-track speedskaters.**\